haiku/website/content/guides/virtualizing/virtualbox.md

 The installation itself is quite simple and does not differ really from a physical one (follow the guides [on this page](/get-haiku/installation-guide) if you are not familiar with installing Haiku).

-DriveSetup should detect two devices, one is our CD-ROM (ISO) file and another is the “harddrive” we created earlier.
+DriveSetup should detect two devices, one is our CD-ROM (ISO) file and another is the “hard disk” we created earlier.
 All we need to do is select that drive, go to *Partitions -> Format*, click on *Be File System* and continue the initialization.
-Then you use Installer from the Deskbar's appliction menu to install from the CD image to the big virtual harddrive.
+Then you use Installer from the Deskbar's application menu to install from the CD image to the big virtual hard disk.

 ![](/files/guides/virtualizing/virtualbox/image11.png)